bzrr0/bzrr0/README.md

 <h1 align="center">Hi 👋, I'm Henrique</h1>
-<h3 align="center">A self-taught student who enjoys math, logic, machine and human languages and games</h3>
+<h3 align="center">A self-taught student who enjoys math, logic, machine, human languages and games</h3>

 - 🌱 I’m currently learning about **a lot of things**
 -  And also studying 4 language families: Germanic (English, German and Dutch), Italic (Spanish, French and Italian), Sino-Tibetan (Chinese, Korean and Japanese) and Slavic (Polish, Ukrainian and Russian).
 You can find more information at **https://github.com/bzrr0/learning**